 Background

-Extended-spectrum beta-lactamase producing Enterobacteriaceae (ESBL-E) are a threat to human health, and lack of access of carbapenems may render ESBL-E infections locally untreatable in sub-Saharan Africa (sSA).
-Gut mucosal colonisation is thought to precede infection, making prevention of colonisation an attractive target for intervention, but the epidemiology of ESBL-E in sSA is poorly described.
+Extended-spectrum beta-lactamase producing Enterobacteriaceae (ESBL-E) threaten human health; and, in areas of sub-Saharan Africa (sSA) were carbapenems are not available, may render ESBL-E infections untreatable.
+Gut mucosal colonisation probably occurs before infection, making prevention of colonisation an attractive target for intervention, but the epidemiology of ESBL-E in sSA is poorly described.

 Objectives

-Describe ESBL-E colonisation prevalence in sSA and identify risk factors associated with carriage.
+Describe ESBL-E colonisation prevalence in sSA and risk factors associated with carriage.

 Methods

-Systematic review and meta-analysis, including prospective cross-sectional or cohort studies screening for gut mucosal ESBL-E carriage in any population in sSA.
-We summarise the range of prevalence across sites and tabulate risk factors for carriage.
+Studies included were prospective cross-sectional or cohort studies reporting gut mucosal ESBL-E carriage in any population in sSA.
+We searched [insert databases and date of last search].
+We summarise the range of prevalence across sites and tabulate risk factors for carriage The protocol was registered (Prospero ID CRD42019123559)

 Results

-We screened 2975 abstracts and 32 studies of 8619 participants were included, in a variety of community and healthcare settings.
-Overall prevalence varied between 5 and 84% with a median of 31%, but stratification by setting explained some heterogeneity: pooled community ESBL-E carriage was 18% (95% CI 12-28), rising to 55% (95% CI 49-60%) in inpatients, and intermediate on hospital admission at 32% (95% CI 24 – 41%).
-Hospitalisation and antimicrobial use were frequently associated with increased risk of ESBL-E carriage, and protected water sources or water treatment by boiling may reduce risk.
+From 2975 abstracts we identified 32 studies including a total of 8619 participants from a range of countries and settings.
 Six studies were longitudinal; no longitudinal studies followed patients beyond hospital discharge.
+Prevalence varied between 5 and 84% with a median of 31%, with a relationship to setting: pooled ESBL-E carriage in community studies was 18% (95% CI 12 to 28, ** studies); in studies recruiting people at admission to hospital carriage was 32% (95% CI 24 to 41% ** studies); and for inpatients, carriage was 55% (95% CI 49 to 60%, ** studies).
+Hospitalisation and antimicrobial use were associated with increased risk of ESBL-E carriage, and protected water sources or water treatment by boiling may reduce risk.

 Conclusions

-ESBL-E carriage is endemic in sSA, but determinants and routes of transmission are poorly understood.
-Longitudinal long-term and community sampling studies are necessary to fully describe transmission in sSA and to design interventions to interrupt transmission in this setting.
+ESBL-E carriage is common in sSA, but how people become infected and why is not well understood.
+To inform the design of interventions to interrupt transmission in this setting requires longitudinal, community studies.

 Gut mucosal colonisation with extended-spectrum beta-lactamase producing Enterobacteriaceae in sub-Saharan Africa: a systematic review and meta-analysis